linuxforphp/filebrowser/docs/configuration/auth.md

 ## Custom Authentication using 3rd party

-If you want to use FileGator as a part of another application, you probably already have users stored somewhere else.
-What you need in this case is to build a new custom Auth adapter that matches the [AuthInterface](https://github.com/filegator/filegator/blob/master/backend/Services/Auth/AuthInterface.php) to connect those two.
-This new adapter will try to authenticate users in your application and translate each user into filegator [User](https://github.com/filegator/filegator/blob/master/backend/Services/Auth/User.php) object.
+If you want to use FileBrowser as a part of another application, you probably already have users stored somewhere else.
+What you need in this case is to build a new custom Auth adapter that matches the [AuthInterface](https://github.com/linuxforphp/filebrowser/blob/master/backend/Services/Auth/AuthInterface.php) to connect those two.
+This new adapter will try to authenticate users in your application and translate each user into filebrowser [User](https://github.com/linuxforphp/filebrowser/blob/master/backend/Services/Auth/User.php) object.

 ## API authentication